Shrinkage under Random Projections, and Cubic Formula Lower Bounds for $\mathsf{AC}^0$: Hiding projections from complexity measures

 \subsection{The soft-adversary method}

-Ambainis~\cite{A02} defined the following complexity measure for Boolean functions, called the \emph{unweighted quantum adversary bound} and proved that it is a lower bound on quantum query complexity (for a definition of quantum query complexity, see~\cite{A02} or~\cite{BW02}).
+Ambainis~\cite{A02} defined the following complexity measure for Boolean functions, called the \emph{unweighted quantum adversary bound}, and proved that it is a lower bound on quantum query complexity (for a definition of quantum query complexity, see~\cite{A02} or~\cite{BW02}). \begin{definition} Let $f\colon\B^{n}\to\B$ be a non-constant function.
+Let $R\subseteq f^{-1}(1)\times f^{-1}(0)$, and let $A,B$ be the projections of~$R$ into the first and second coordinates, respectively.
+Let $R(a,B)=\{b\in B:(a,b)\in R\}$, let $R_{i}(a,B)=\{b\in B:(a,b)\in R,a_{i}\neq b_{i}\}$, and define $R(A,b),R_{i}(A,b)$ analogously.
+The \emph{unweighted quantum adversary bound of $f$} is